Zendaya Channeled Her Euphoria Costar In An Ab-Revealing Gown At The Peoples Choice Awards

 Ever since Zendaya showed up to the 71st Annual Emmy Awards last September in that emerald green corset dress à la Vera Wang, we've been counting down the days until her next red carpet appearance.
-The 23-year-old actress has quite the reputation in the fashion world as the award show vixen to beat, with everyone from Rosie Assoulin to Versace designing pieces just for her.
+The 23-year-old actress has quite the reputation in the fashion world as the award show vixen to beat, with everyone from Tommy Hilfiger to Versace designing pieces just for her.
 But even after slaying the red carpet time after time, we'll never not be hit with shock and awe when she steps out in something new.
 Case in point: Her modernized LBD at last night's People's Choice Awards.

 Advertisement